AgrDataSci/climatrends/inst/paper/paper.md

 {\centering \includegraphics[width=0.8\linewidth]{cbean}}

 \caption{Fig. 1.
-Application of `climatrends` functions to support the analysis of decentralized on-farm trial data.
-(A) Days required to reach 900 growing-degree days from planting date calculated using the function `GDD()`.
-(B) Maximum night temperature (°C) distributed across seasons computed using the function `temperature()`.
+Application of \texttt{climatrends} functions to support the analysis of decentralized on-farm trial data.
+(A) Days required to reach 900 growing-degree days from planting date calculated using the function \texttt{GDD()}.
+(B) Maximum night temperature (°C) distributed across seasons computed using the function \texttt{temperature()}.
 (C) Plackett-Luce Tree showing the probability that a given variety outperforms the other varieties (axys X) in three different nodes splitted with the summer days (day temperature > 30 °C) and maximum night temperature (°C).
 Note: the first season (primera, Pr) spans from May to August, the second (postrera, Po) from September to October, and the third (apante, Ap) from November to January.}\label{fig:fig_cbean}
 \end{figure}

 # Further development